MillenniumFalcons/FRC_Java_Tutorials/FRC_Project_01/README.md

 }
 ```

-Note: There are a lot of different types of motors we can use, and each type of motors has its own class.
-So for example, there is a type of motor called Victors and it has a class name called ```Victor```.
+Note: There are a lot of different types of motors we can use, and each kind of motor has its own class.
+So for example, there is a type of motor called Victors, and it has a class name called ```Victor```.
 Some other examples include Talons, Jaguars, etc. Here is how it would differ in the code:
 * Sparks
 ```
 import edu.wpi.first.wpilibj.Spark;